 San Francisco-based artist Leah Rosenberg works with painting, printmaking, paint-based sculpture, mixed-media, installations, site-specific wall works, and performance art.
 She is a collaborative and interactive artist who engages a community through her passion for color.
 “Color has become my ritual” as she wants viewers to see the many ways that color can enhance their lives.

 While attending the Emily Carr Institute of Art and Design in Vancouver, British Columbia, from which she would graduate in 2003, Rosenberg signed up for a once a week cake decorating class.
-She would bring the decorated cake back to school to share with her classmates, an extension of the generosity she felt as a child when giving little gifts to people she liked.
+She would bring the decorated cake back to school to share with her classmates, an extension of the generosity she felt as a child when she gave little gifts to people she liked.
 She considered making a cake as a medium for generosity, and she wanted the same feeling when she made art.
-She wondered if a painting could have an aspect of generosity as in the baking of a cake and sharing it with others.
+She wondered if a painting could have an aspect of generosity as in the actual baking of a cake and then sharing it with others.

 Rosenberg has had numerous artist’s residencies: a 30 day residency at Vermont Studio Center; Project 387; Montalvo Arts Center; the Bemis Center for Contemporary Art; the Irving Street Projects; and a residency at Villa Lena in a Tuscan village in Italy.

 In 2016, her “Everyday, A Colour” was another site-specific installation in a gallery in Saskatoon, Saskatchewan.
 This was a sequel to the earlier exhibit at the Irving Street Projects.
 Every day she painted a small storefront – three walls, a floor, a desk, a chair, and a vase – in a single color.
-She choose the color from some object in the neighborhood, and people would wander inside to see what color she chose for each day.
+She choose the color from some object in the neighborhood, and people would wander inside to see what color she chose for that particular day.
 Sometimes she took people on an inspiration walk to choose an object for its color.
 She did this for thirty consecutive days, adding a layer of color but again leaving an area from the previous day on the walls and other objects.

 In 2017, Rosenberg was an artist-in-residence at the McCoy Center for Art + Innovation in Charlotte, North Carolina.
 Her project was “Color for the People” a site-specific exploration of color and taste.
 She observed colors outdoors and photographed them.
 She chose one color each week from the Charlotte landscape and applied it to the gallery walls and furniture to make an immersive color-field painting.
-For each color, she hosted a weekly event where she made cocktails and cocktail food in the color chosen.
+For each color, she hosted a weekly event where she made cocktails and hors d’oeuvres in the color chosen.
 People could make connections between color and flavor as they enjoyed drinking and nibbling on these treats.
-Each week when she added the new color, she once again would allow a stripe or a geometric shape of the previous color to show.
+Each week when she added the new color, she once again allowed a stripe or a geometric shape of the previous color to show.
 At the end of the residency, all twelve colors were exhibited.

 In 2017, she was the Creative Director for Color Factory in San Francisco and in 2018 in New York City.
 The Factory was all about color and waking up one’s senses.
 After leaving the Color Factory, she felt that viewers would notice color in a different way.